Social Anxiety TreatmentSep 06, 2022

 If this sounds familiar, then I’m not at all surprised that you’ve joined me here today.
 You’ve come here seeking treatment for your social anxiety—you’re choosing to fight for what you want so that you can reclaim your life!

-With that in mind, how do we typically treat social anxiety?
+How do we typically treat social anxiety?

 The current approach to social anxiety in Western psychology (I speak from experience, as my doctorate is in clinical psychology) is to combine medication with therapy.